DataStax-Examples/astra-next.js-starter/README.md

 4. You can view your app at  http://localhost:3000/:
 ![image](https://user-images.githubusercontent.com/3254549/89589853-6b965980-d7fb-11ea-80ff-62dfe4b31ddb.png)

-### Running on Gitpod
+### Running on GitPod
-1. Click the 'Open in Gitpod' link:
+1. Click the 'Open in GitPod' link:
 [![Open in IDE](https://gitpod.io/button/open-in-gitpod.svg)](https://dtsx.io/2YtXWVU)

-2. Wait for your Gitpod workspace to start:
+2. Wait for your GitPod workspace to start:
 ![image](https://user-images.githubusercontent.com/3254549/89589934-a5676000-d7fb-11ea-9690-36b876bbdb86.png)

-3. Set your Astra credentials (from [prerequisites](#prerequisites)) in the Gitpod terminal at the bottom of the screen:
+3. Set your Astra credentials (from [prerequisites](#prerequisites)) in the GitPod terminal at the bottom of the screen:
 ![image](https://user-images.githubusercontent.com/3254549/89589982-c3cd5b80-d7fb-11ea-945f-a2413c456bb3.png)

 4. Click the 'Open browser' button in the bottom right of the screen: